 But the list does not end there.
 Snapped collar bones, busted jaws, knees, and arms are all part of the equation.
 So this remains serious business.

 To add to the list of inconveniences, a cyclist remains more at risk for striking a broad range of physical obstructions as they cartwheel into the air.
 Once launched, a rider might land in the path of a nonfixed object, like another vehicle.
 So riders have to get it right 100% of the time, day in and day out.

-In some countries, if you become struck from behind by another motorist, you can be held accountable.
+If you become struck from behind by another motorist in some countries, you can be held accountable.
 That is how it is down in Mexico.
 But fortunately, in California, if you’re hit in the rear by another vehicle, rarely are you legally liable.

 However, safe riding remains the key to a secure experience.
 So look behind you while stopped.
 Also, if necessary, accelerate off to the left or right to avoid being rear-ended.

 Insurance companies and juries alike will want to analyze evidence of angle, damage, and impact.
 And this remains one of the easiest ways to show who hit you.
-And it helps understand the what, and where, as well as the severity of the jolt.
-And this is part of why post and pre-accident vehicle photos are so important in the preservation of evidence.
+And it helps understand the what and where, as well as the severity of the jolt.
+And this is part of why post and pre-accident vehicle photos are so important in preserving evidence.

 These are all examples of where you could be wholly or partially negligent for your injuries.
-So in that case, damages are reduced based upon your degree of fault.
-In fact, you could be sued.
+So, in that case, damages are reduced based upon your degree of fault.
+You could be sued.